kandeldeepak46/keras_REST_api/README.md

-This guide shows you how to:
+This guide shows you to:

 - build a Deep Neural Network that predicts Airbnb prices in NYC (using scikit-learn and Keras)
 - build a REST API that predicts prices based on the model (using Flask and gunicorn)